 I feel incredibly privileged to have taken part in the Story House Workshop Retreat.
 Yes, I had to cook dinner one night (it was great fun), yes, I made my breakfast in a barn with doors that slammed in the wind, but I had a super chat in that barn with my fellow participant Chris from Massachusetts.
 I had a cosy bed, a warm ensuite bathroom (by the end of the week) and I benefited hugely from the kindness and wisdom of the writing tutors, Sheena and Elizabeth,the organisers, Maragaret and Nollaig, and my fellow participants from all over Ireland and the U.S.

 My perspective on writing has changed since my week away.
 I am now much more focused on the process than the result.
-I often used to think of the publishing deal, whilst writing, which kept me from falling into the piece.
-Now I focus on how good writing is for me.
+I focus on how good writing is for me.
 That is the whole point of it.
 Writing does something wonderful to my mind and spirit.
 That is my reason to do it.

 If you are serious about your writing, and you can get the cash together, go on a Story House Writing Retreat.
-It’s the best thing I’ve done for my writing – ever.
+It’s the best thing I’ve done for my writing in a long time.

 Most memorable quotes of the week: